Why Read This

 Telcos face increasing pressure on traditional voice revenues and seek new revenues from services leveraging existing assets.
 Machine-to-machine (M2M) technologies, including radio frequency identification (RFID) tags, ZigBee sensors, and actuators, have been available for more than a decade.
 Lower device costs, IP network deployment, and opportunities to improve business operations in many vertical markets are driving telecom service provider investment in M2M technologies to capture new revenues from M2M service deployments.
 In 2016, Forrester forecasts approximately 450 million connected M2M devices globally will generate nearly $17 billion in connectivity revenues, growing at a 34% compound annual growth rate (CAGR) between 2010 and 2016.
 To capture these M2M revenues, telecom providers must sharpen their vertical market focus; make changes in their strategic, billing, and operational activities; and expand partnerships.
 However, connectivity revenues alone will not fill the gap left by declining revenues from legacy telecom services.
 Long-term success requires telcos to capture value-added service revenues beyond M2M connectivity.

-Tags: Business Models, Communication Service Provider Issues & Technologies, Data Services, IT Infrastructure & Operations, Machine-To-Machine (M2M), Mobile Services, Networking, Partnership Strategies, Pricing Strategies, Product & Solutions Strategies, Tech Sector Economics, Technology Product Strategies, Telecommunication Services, Vendor Alliances & Partnerships, Wireless Data Services
+Tags: Business Models, Communication Service Provider Issues & Technologies, Data Services, IT Infrastructure & Operations, Machine-To-Machine (M2M), Mobile Services, Networking, Product & Solutions Strategies, Tech Sector Economics, Technology Product Strategies, Telecommunications Services, Wireless Data Services